EternityForest/AnyoneCanDoIt/README.md

 Computers can fnd the right decoder for a file format, they can reconnect when the network goes down, but designing a bookshelf requires a real understanding of how it will be used.
 It is important to see what problems are "Hard", and can be fully described in a page or two, and what problems are "soft", meaning we don't really know the algorithm we use to do them.

+### Beware the Wear
+Many devices use flash memory.
+Many automatically save whatever you change.
+Few take any steps to avoid wearing out the disk in a few years, because a few years is thought to be an acceptable lifetime for a device.
+Don't do that.
+It's not acceptable!

+More generally, avoid coupling *any* frequently-done action, (like changing a color), to an automatic action that causes wear(like saving to flash).

 ### Think "Never again" not "Life Happens"